Started working at the Alpena Area CVB in 2015

 - Bachelor of Business Administration from Northwood University, majoring in Marketing

-- Associate’s Degree from Alpena Community College with a concentration in pre-veterinary studies
+- Associate’s of Science Degree from Alpena Community College with a concentration in pre-veterinary studies

 - Course work completed at Baker College of Flint for Veterinary Technician